 Indicators are included for each of the outcomes in order to clarify the breadth and depth of learning intended by the outcome.
 These indicators are a representative list of the kinds of things a student needs to understand and/or be able to do in order to achieve the learning intended by the outcome.
-New and combined indicators, which remain within the breadth and depth of the outcome, can and should be created by teachers to meet the needs and circumstances of their students and communities.
+New and combined indicators, which remain within the breadth and depth of the outcome, can be created by teachers to meet the needs and circumstances of their students and communities.

 This curriculum's outcomes and indicators have been designed to address current research in mathematics education as well as the needs of Saskatchewan students.
-The Workplace and Apprenticeship Mathematics 10 outcomes are based upon the renewed Western and Northern Canadian Protocol's (WNCP) The Common Curriculum Framework for 10-12 Mathematics (2008).
+The Workplace and Apprenticeship Mathematics 20 outcomes are based upon the renewed Western and Northern Canadian Protocol's (WNCP) The Common Curriculum Framework for 10-12 Mathematics (2008).

 Within the outcomes and indicators in this curriculum, the terms "including" and "such as", as well as the abbreviation "e.g.," occur.
 The use of each term serves a specific purpose.
 The term "including" prescribes content, contexts, or strategies that students must experience in their learning, without excluding other possibilities.
-For example, consider the indicator "Provide referents for linear measurements, including millimetre, centimetre, metre, kilometre,

-Outcomes describe the knowledge, skills, and understandings that students are expected to attain by the end of a particular grade.
+For example, consider the outcome "Extend and apply understanding of representing data using graphs including bar graphs, histograms, Outcomes describe the knowledge, skills, and understandings that students are expected to attain by the end of a particular grade.

-Indicators are a representative list of the types of things students should understand or be able to do if they have attained an outcome. inch, foot, yard, and mile, and explain the choices".
-Here, it is expected that students provide referents for all of the units of linear measurement listed.
-Other units, such as a decameter, could also be added but it is not expected by the indicator or outcome.
+Indicators are a representative list of the types of things students should understand or be able to do if they have attained an outcome. line graphs, and circle graphs."
+It is expected that students can read, interpret, and create the graphs that are mentioned.
+Other graphs, such as pictographs or scatterplots, could also be explored; however, they are not an expectation of the outcome and should not be included in assessments.